MITgcm/MITgcm/pkg/obsfit/README.md

 - Contact me with any questions or comments: `averdy@ucsd.edu`
 - ObsFit may not be the best name for this package; alternative suggestions are welcome!
-- `cost_obsfit.F` can be very slow for large datasets.
+- `obsfit_cost.F` can be very slow for large datasets.
 This is where tiled fields are read, combined, and written to a global file.
 There is probably a more efficient way to do this (help appreciated!)
 - I/O `routines active_file_*` are adapted from `pkg/profiles`, which has a known problem with tangent linear runs (PR #873)
 - Compatibility with LLC grids is in development